Cow's Milk Sensitivity in Babies

 A formula-fed baby with suspected cow's milk protein intolerance usually will be switched to a soy-based formula.
 But some babies have an intolerance to both milk protein and soy.
-These babies may need a hypoallergenic formula (such as Alimentum or Nutramigen), which is much more expensive than regular or soy formula.
+These babies may need a hypoallergenic formula (such as Alimentum or Nutramigen).

 Cow's milk sugar intolerance (lactase deficiency)